mgks/Android-SmartWebView/README.md

 #### There are few ways to support this project -

-**[Get Smart WebView Pro](https://voinsource.github.io/SmartWebView-Pro/):** There is a Pro variant of SWV also with many advanced features and bundle of plugins to help you build the best of webview app.
+**[Donate for Smart WebView Pro](https://voinsource.github.io/SmartWebView-Pro/):** There is a Pro variant of SWV also with many advanced features and bundle of plugins to help you build the best of webview app.
 Smartest and easiest solution to your instat Android app building problems.<br>Some of the additional features include Google Login, Vision API, QR/Barcode Reader, Background Services, Advanced Notifications, Multiple Layout designs, PQL and more.

 **PROVIDE FEEDBACK:** Feedback helps us learn new things and understand you better.
 Without an honest feedback no good project is possible and your valuable feedbacks are always welcome: just drop an [email](mailto:getmgks@gmail.com).